YaniAless/rzip/README.md

 We are using [Clap](https://github.com/clap-rs/clap) to handle command parsing

+Special thanks to [Zbigniew Siciarz](https://siciarz.net)'s blog for the help with zip

 ## Usages

 When in the folder of rzip you can use these commands